12:32 15 February 2012

 •As described.
 (Packaging and signage)

 Home Shirts have a lifespan of 1 season.
-Away shirts will be introduced every season and used the following campaign as a third kit shirt.
+Away shirts will be introduced every season and maybe used the following campaign as a third kit shirt.
+If the Kit clashes we may use another change of kit.
 Training kits are changed annually.
 N.B.
 The kit cycle is dependent on kit and main sponsors.
 From time to time the Club may introduce one-off limited edition shirts (such as the ‘Help for Heroes’ shirt)

 Whenever possible, the Club will consult fans and ask them to vote for their favourite kit design.